 After having spent the past five years focusing primarily on developing our product, growth is now moving to the forefront – we like to call this “scaling” when it comes to platforms.
 To this end, we are building on our app’s high degree of development and the already extremely dynamic user growth.
 In terms of geography, our focus this year will continue to be on Germany, where we are now the market leader among independent financial apps.
 Next year we will add the United Kingdom as our second core market.
 On the product side, we are also planning to further expand our services with leading partners from the banking and insurance sectors.

 Fynn Kreuz is CMO, Managing Partner and Executive Board Member of Numbrs Personal Finance, a technology firm based in Zurich with more than 150 employees, some 90% of whom work in Zurich.
 Users in Germany can use the Numbrs finance app to manage their different bank accounts.
 The app also helps them optimize their finances.
-With 2.2 million downloads, 1.8 million accounts linked to the app and 11 million euros in managed assets via the app, Numbrs is the leading independent finance app in the German market.
+With 2.2 million downloads, 1.8 million accounts linked to the app and 11 billion euros in managed assets via the app, Numbrs is the leading independent finance app in the German market.
 As of August 2019, Numbers is now valued at more than 1 billion euros and is the first Swiss fintech to join the unicorn club.
 Led by founder Martin Saidler, the Numbrs team has now raised closed to 200 million dollars from investors.

 Interview: Yvonne von Hunnius